supermicroai/OneOpenai/readme-en.md

 [English](readme-en.md) | [中文](readme.md)

 ## Overview
-OneAPI is an OpenAI proxy application designed to provide a unified LLM proxy service under the OpenAI protocol.
-It offers load balancing capabilities for multiple accounts of different third-party proxies based on a unified LLM model name.
+OneAPI is an OpenAI proxy application designed to provide LLM proxy services under a unified OpenAI protocol.
+It offers load balancing and fault tolerance capabilities for multiple accounts of different third-party proxies based on a unified LLM model name.
 Additionally, it provides a user-friendly configuration interface.
 ## Main Dependency Versions
 | Dependency     | Version   |
 |----------------|-----------|